JamesByers/fireflies_led_controllers/README.md

 [<img src="/assets/20240608_155041.jpg" width="500">](https://photos.app.goo.gl/UaPuwaba9bqjVWHB6)

 ### User Manuals

+#### V2 Manula
-If you Fireflies LED Controller has a rotary switch instead of a toggle switch you have a V2a controller The V2 controller differs from the Vi controller in that the V2 has a rotary switch with 7 effect choices instead of V1's 2 choices.
+If you Fireflies LED Controller has a rotary switch instead of a toggle switch you have a V2 controller

+The V2 controller differs from the Vi controller in that the V2 has a rotary switch with 7 effect choices instead of V1's 2 choices.
 *Rotary knob choices*
 1. Rotated all the way to the left - Yellow fireflies color